The Deadline For Filing Income Tax Return For The Taxable Year 2018 Is On April 16.

 It says if my yearly income is less than 250,000 pesos, I have to pay 0% (zero)

 percent income tax.

-The richer you are, the higher income tax you pay.
-The poorer you are, the more exempted you are from paying personal income tax.
+The richer you are, the higher the income tax you pay.
+The poorer you are, the more exempt you are from paying personal income tax.